AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

         */
         void OnMuteListRemovedFromRoom(string roomId, List<string> mutes);
         /**
-        * Occurs when a member is promoted to a chat room admin *
+        * Occurs when a member is promoted to a chat room admin.
+        *
         * @param roomId        The chat room ID
         * @param admin         The user ID of the member promoted to an admin